 If after 14 days of this request being made, the tree is still blocking the pavement, we will trim back the tree and bill the resident.

 Advice on finding a tree surgeon

-Some trees enjoy legal protection.
-There’s more on this in our planning pages on trees and tree preservation orders.
+Some trees enjoy legal protection because they are subject to a Tree Preservation Order or located within a conservation area.
+There’s more information on this in our planning pages on trees and tree preservation orders.